MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-urlclickevents-table.md

 - Microsoft Defender for Endpoint

 The `UrlClickEvents` table in the advanced hunting schema contains information about [Safe Links](microsoft-365/security/office-365-security/safe-links.md) clicks from email messages, Microsoft Teams, and Office 365 apps in supported desktop, mobile, and web apps.
-It also includes risk information, related industry benchmarks, and applicable MITRE ATT&CK techniques and tactics.

-This table doesn't return events or records.
-We recommend joining this table to the [DeviceTvmSecureConfigurationAssessment](advanced-hunting-devicetvmsecureconfigurationassessment-table.md) table using `ConfigurationId` to view text information about the security configurations in the returned assessments.
+> [!IMPORTANT]
+> Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 For information on other tables in the advanced hunting schema, see [the advanced hunting reference](advanced-hunting-schema-tables.md).